-- 1. Introduce the concept and vocabulary by asking open-ended questions: - Tell me what someone might put into a stew or soup. - What might a cook make out of leftovers? - What could a grandfather and his granddaughter put into a delicious stew? - 2.
-Connect children's past experiences with the book vocabulary:
+1. Introduce the concept and vocabulary by asking open-ended questions:

+- Tell me what someone might put into a stew or soup. - What are leftovers?
+What might a cook make out of leftovers? - What could a grandfather and his granddaughter put into a delicious stew? - What is your favorite stew or soup?
+Why?

+2. Connect children's past experiences with the book vocabulary:

-- Call children's attention to the title.
+- Hold the book.
+Call children's attention to the title.
 Read: "Go Go Gumbo." - Ask them to look at the picture and talk about what the title might mean. - Have children predict what they would expect to see happen in the story. - Show the back cover and read the copy.
-Ask children what they think the girl and her grandfather will put in their gumbo. - Have children suggest some words they might read in the story. - Give children the book and have them look at the pictures. - Ask them to tell what they see happening in the story. - 3.
-Remind children of the strategies they know and can use with unfamiliar words: - Ask them, "What will you do if you come to a word you don't know?" - Encourage children to say the beginning sound of an unknown word and read on, returning to the word after completing the sentence. - 4.
-Be aware of the following book and text features: - The book contains several high-frequency words as well as many familiar words. - Familiar food words are used: onion, meat, chicken, beef, tomato, fish. - There is a picture on each text page to help children figure out the food word. - The first sentence is repeated on each page, with one word change. - The second sentence on each page is different and contains a verb or adjective(s) to expand on the first sentence; many of these sentences begin with the contraction "It's."
+Ask children what they think the girl and her grandfather will put into their gumbo. - Have children suggest some words they might read in the story. - Give children the book and have them look

+- at the pictures. - Ask them to tell what they see happening in the story.

+3. Remind children of the strategies they know and can use with unfamiliar words:

+- Ask them, "What will you do if you come to a word you don't know?" - Encourage children to look at the pictures and the beginning sound of the word.
+Encourage them to read on and return to the unknown word after completing the sentence.

+4. Be aware of the following text features:

+- The book contains several highfrequency words and many familiar words that children may know by sight. - Familiar food words are used: onion, meat, chicken, beef, tomato, fish. - There is a picture on each text page to help children figure out the food word. - The first sentence is repeated on each page, with one word change. - The second sentence on each page is different and contains a verb or adjective(s) to expand on the first sentence; many of these sentences begin with the contraction "Its."